Guide - The Best of Park City

 Spring skiing (March through April) offers softer snow, warmer temperatures, and often reduced pricing as the season winds down.

 After a day on the mountain, Park City's après-ski scene offers everything from casual beer and pizza to upscale cocktails.
-See our winter packing guide for what to bring.

 Create Your Free Park City Guide →